-Spokane DUI & Criminal Defense Attorney
+Spokane DUI Lawyer & Criminal Defense

 Put A Former Prosecutor In Your Corner

 Unlike other law firms in the area, we are aware that winning isn’t about luck – it’s about knowing how to fight!
 Our firm will never back down from a case.
 We know that taking a case to court can sometimes be the best way to obtain the resolution that you desire.
 We will fight tooth and nail in order to achieve your goals.
 Our founding attorney, Chris Bugbee, has experience handling countless cases.
 Additionally, he formerly served as a prosecutor for several years.
 This background, combined with his award-winning reputation for success, can be the advantage you need to secure the best resolution for your case.
+When there’s a DUI attorney Spokane needs, Bugbee Law Office, P.S. is available.

 We Focus On DUI Defense